MeteoSwiss-APN/pyflexplot-test/README.md

   --infile PATH                   input file path overriding the input file
                                   specified in the preset; incompatible with
                                   --infiles-old-new; may be omitted, passed
-                                  once or passed the same number of times as --preset, in which case the infiles and presets are paired in order
+                                  once (in which case the same infile is used for all presets), passed the same number of times as --preset/--presets-old-new (in
+                                  which case the infiles and presets are paired in order) or passed an arbitrary number of times if --preset/--presets-old-
+                                  new is not passed more than once (in which case the same preset is used for all infiles)

   --infiles-old-new PATH...       pair of input file paths overriding the
-                                  input file specified in the old and new preset, respectively; incompatible with
+                                  input file specified in the old and new preset, respectively; may be repeated (see
-                                  --infile; may be omitted, passed once or passed the same number of times as --preset, in which case the infile pairs and presets are paired in order
+                                  --infile for details); equivalent to but
+                                  incompatible with --infile

   --install-dir PATH              install directory in which git clones and
                                   their venvs are saved